Bong Pineda

 Rodolfo "Bong" Quijano Pineda (born December 21, 1949) is a Filipino businessman based in Pampanga.
-He is known for being the patriarch of a political family and for his influence in politics in the province.
+A controversial figure who is often accused of perpetrating illegal gambling operations, he is known for being the patriarch of a political family and for his influence in politics in the province.

-Business career
+Business career; accusations of illegal gambling

 Bong Pineda was born on December 21, 1949, to Jose Salazar Pineda and Rosario Fran Quijano.
 Raised on the income his father made from operations involving the Spanish card game monte, Pineda later got involved in monte himself in 1969 when he became an aide of a Pampanga congressman who was also a monte operator.
 He later became overseer of that politician's monte operations in Rizal, San Juan (Metro Manila), and Quezon City.

 Pineda has been associated with jueteng, a numbers games which is illegal in the Philippines.
 He allegedly struck a fortune from the game in 1986.
 For his alleged involvement, several arrest warrants have been issued against him since May 1990, with him being briefly arrested by the National Bureau of Investigation in April 1991.
 By 2000, police intelligence reports cited him as heading 80% of jueteng operations in Pampanga.
 He has denied allegations of involvement in jueteng.

 In 2000, Sheila Coronel of the Philippine Center for Investigative Journalism reported that the Pinedas' alleged gambling operations, tolerated by numerous police and church officials, were able to fund their regular donation drives in Lubao, which "ensures that the Pinedas have loyal and enduring grassroots support in their hometown."

 In 2016, Bong Pineda donated a 8 ha lot where a new municipal hall complex for Lubao was constructed.
 In 2019, Bong Pineda led the ground breaking ceremony for the Pradera Verde a development in Lubao which includes an amusement park and a motor racing track.
 He also led the construction of three Roman Catholic chapels in San Fernando.

 Belvedere Corp. is owned by Pineda.
 The company has a legal license to provide online cockfighting or e-sabong from the state-owned regulator Philippine Amusement and Gaming Corporation.
 However, in May 2022, the government ordered the shut-down of e-sabong nationwide with Bong Pineda's son Dennis implementing the directive in Pampanga where the younger Pineda serves as governor.